-V 1 0 Hypotheses Original Sample t~ Statistic P Values Result H1: Positif attitude → Intention to pay Zakat 0.022 0.534 0.594 Not Significant H2: Influence of religious leader → Intention to pay Zakat 0.021 0.406 0.685 Not Significant H3: Peer Influence → Intention to pay Zakat 0.012 0.246 0.805 Not Significant H4: Zakat Knowledge → Intention to pay Zakat 0.370 2.602 0.010 Significant H5: Quality of Zakat distribution → Intention to pay Zakat 0.515 3.928 0.000 Significant H6: Intention to pay Zakat → Zakat compliance behavior 0.884 43.451 0.000 Significant
+31 0 Hypotheses Original Sample t~ Statistic P Values Result H1: Positif attitude → Intention to pay zakat 0.022 0.534 0.594 Not Significant H2: Influence of religious leader → Intention to pay zakat 0.021 0.406 0.685 Not Significant H3: Peer Influence → Intention to pay zakat 0.012 0.246 0.805 Not Significant H4: Zakat Knowledge → Intention to pay zakat 0.370 2.602 0.010 Significant H5: Quality of zakat distribution → Intention to pay zakat 0.515 3.928 0.000 Significant H6: Intention to pay zakat → Zakat compliance behavior 0.884 43.451 0.000 Significant

-The conclusion of Table 2 is that the H1 has no substantial impact on the intention to pay Zakat.
+The conclusion of Table 2 is that the H1 has no substantial impact on the intention to pay zakat.
 Therefore, the hypothesis is rejected.
-This positive attitude is founded on the TPB, which is significantly linked to the issue of the Islamic faith, particularly concerning the payment of Zakat.
-Positive attitude perception is inextricably linked to faith, particularly in the realm of Zakat.
-The favorable influence of attitude on intention (in term of paying Zakat) implies nice behavior for Muzakki, who are in accordance with Islamic religious values and norms in earning the obligation to pay Zakat (Hairunnizam et al., 2005).
-With the positive attitude of the Muzakki in this study, it can be perceived as having firm belief and faith.
-Positive-attitude Muzakki are more likely to have a strong intention to fulfill their Zakat responsibilities than their negative-attitude counterparts.
+This positive attitude is founded on the TPB, which is significantly linked to the issue of the Islamic faith, particularly concerning the payment of zakat.
+Positive attitude perception is inextricably linked to faith, particularly in the realm of zakat.
+The favorable influence of attitude on intention (in the term of paying zakat) implies nice behavior for muzakki, who are in accordance with Islamic religious values and norms in earning the obligation to pay zakat (Hairunnizam et al., 2005).
+With the positive attitude of the muzakki in this study, it can be perceived as having firm belief and faith.
+Positive-attitude of muzakki is more likely to have a strong intention to fulfill their zakat responsibilities than their negative-attitude counterparts.